tn64/Happy_Places/Self-assesment/Assesment.md

 Answer: there is not correlation between alcohol consumption and happiness

 - Using the metrics with the highest correlation, can we run an Unsupervised Machine Learning model to identify clusters?
 Answer: Yes, we ran an unsupervised machine learning model and identify 3 clusters.
-You can visualize them in the following link
+You can visualize the clusters in the following link https://public.tableau.com/app/profile/henry.wang8625/viz/WorksheetFilterbyClass/WorldHappiness3Cluster?publish=yes